tidev/ti.admob/ios/documentation/view.md

 ### Boolean tagForChildDirectedTreatment

-This property allows you to specify whether you would like your app to be treated as child-directed for purposes of the Children’s Online Privacy Protection Act (COPPA), http:///business.ftc.gov/privacy-and-security/childrens-privacy.
+This property allows you to specify whether you would like your app to be treated as child-directed for purposes of the Children's Online Privacy Protection Act (COPPA), http:///business.ftc.gov/privacy-and-security/childrens-privacy.

-If you call this method with YES, you are indicating that your app should be treated as child-directed for purposes of the Children’s Online Privacy Protection Act (COPPA).
-If you call this method with NO, you are indicating that your app should not be treated as child-directed for purposes of the Children’s Online Privacy Protection Act (COPPA).
+If you call this method with YES, you are indicating that your app should be treated as child-directed for purposes of the Children's Online Privacy Protection Act (COPPA).
+If you call this method with NO, you are indicating that your app should not be treated as child-directed for purposes of the Children's Online Privacy Protection Act (COPPA).
 If you do not call this method, ad requests will include no indication of how you would like your app treated with respect to COPPA.

 By setting this method, you certify that this notification is accurate and you are authorized to act on behalf of the owner of